Ways To Actually Achieve Your New Year’s Resolutions In 2020!

 One of the best ways to really crystallize your New Year’s resolutions is to create a vision board.
 Start by collecting images and words that represent what you’d like to achieve and how you’d like to feel.
 Put these together into a collage.
 Then sit back and truly connect to the vision you have for yourself.
 Put your vision board somewhere where you can see it every day.
 Then make it happen!

 The No. 1 reason resolutions don’t stick is that people don’t do the work to prepare themselves for the change.
 Lasting change doesn’t happen until your mind is ready, which includes seeing more pros to change than cons.
 This takes mental work.
 Lasting change doesn’t happen when you just make yourself do something different.

 7. Make Your Goals Incremental

 Many know to make a goal S.M.A.R.T.
 Go one step further and make it incremental.
-It’s helpful to have smaller milestones to spur regular action, limit procrastination and measure progress.
-Rather than “loose 20 lbs this month ” define the goal as, “I will loose 5 lbs this month.”
+It’s helpful to have smaller milestones to spur regular action, limit procrastination, and measure progress.
+Rather than “lose 20 lbs this month ” define the goal as, “I will lose 5 lbs this month.”

 8. Pay Attention To Your Limiting Thinking

 Focusing on your goals is an important part of meeting your goals.
 The second and much less common part is focusing on competing commitments.
 We consciously commit to our resolutions like growing the business, and at the same time, we are unconsciously committed to avoiding rejection.
 This competing commitment can derail our ability to accomplish our resolutions.

 9. Evaluate Your Habits